 To effectively treat acne, it should be diagnosed by a board-certified dermatologist (like Dr. Brooks).
 Other skin conditions that can look like acne, so it is essential for a dermatologist to:

 - Examine your skin

 - Grade the acne (grade 1 is mild; grade 4 is severe)

 - Note what type, or types, that appear on your skin

 Dermatologists can provide many effective treatments for acne, tailored to the type of acne and patient preference.

 If you have mild acne or a few blemishes, you mostly deal with whiteheads, blackheads, papules, and/or pustules (pimples).
 Over-the-counter products that contain salicylic acid or benzoyl peroxide can be very effective for mild cases.
 It is important to note, however, that these products will not clear up your skin overnight.
 At-home treatments often require 4-8 weeks for improvements to be seen.

-Request a consultation at Boise Dermatology & Medspa to get an effective treatment plan from a board-certified dermatologist.
-Dr. Brooks provides individualized care for every patient to maximize their treatment results while prioritizing their health and comfort.
-Call (208) 888-0660 to schedule an appointment over the phone or request your consultation online.
+Request an appointment at Boise Dermatology & Medspa to get an effective treatment plan from a board-certified dermatologist.
+Dr. Brooks and Sammy provide individualized care for every patient to maximize their treatment results while prioritizing their health and comfort.
+Call (208) 888-0660 to schedule an appointment over the phone or request your appointment online.